lancey1/aircalll/README.md

 The goal of this test is to make you code a small ReactJS app.
 We have prepared a skeleton app for you, but please change whatever you want (CSS files, HTML structure, JS structure, etc).

-The app will have the following features:
+The app will have two different components:
 - **Activity Feed** - simple list of calls
 - **Activity Detail** - detail of a call
 - **Archive** - the final user should be able to archive (and unarchive) a call.
 Archived calls will no longer be displayed on the Activity Feed and should have a separate Archived Tab.
-- A button to archive all calls in the activity feed
-- A button to unarchive all calls in the archived calls tab

 Show us what you can do in 24 hours.
 You will be assessed on the following parameters:
 - Focus on design (Pay attention to the UI/UX and transitions)